Sacramento Cultural & Linguistic Center

 Mission

-SCLC’s mission is to bridge the cultural and linguistic gap between the diverse communities while empowering immigrants and refugees to become thriving and contributing members of the society.
+The Sacramento Cultural and Linguistic Center (SCLC) is dedicated to bridging cultural and linguistic gaps in our diverse community while empowering immigrants and refugees to become thriving, contributing members of society.

 Needs